shannonmoeller/handlebars-layouts/README.md

 - `handlebars` `Handlebars` - An instance of Handlebars.

-Generates an object containing the layout helpers and automatically passes them `registerHelper`.
+Generates an object containing the layout helpers and passes them into `registerHelper`.

 ```js
 var handlebars = require('handlebars'),